Aepysomanthias

-Plectranthias randalli, the emperor perchlet, is a species of fish in the family Serranidae occurring in the western Pacific Ocean.
+Aepysomanthias is monotypic genus of fish in the family Anthiadidae occurring in the western Pacific Ocean.
+Its only species is Aepysomanthias randalli, the emperor perchlet.

 Size

 This species reaches a length of 11.1 cm.

 Etymology

 The fish is named in honor of ichthyologist John E. Randall (1924-2020), of the Bishop Museum in Honolulu, whose revision of the genus was cited by the authors.